joelhawksley/identity/components/slides.md

 ![50%](img/react.png)

-^ Perhaps we could find a way to incorporate some of the benefits of React
+^ Let's see if we can find a way to incorporate some of the benefits of React

 ---

 ![50%](img/rails.png)

 ^ into Rails.

-^ Let's give it a shot!

 ^ Perhaps we can address some of those code review comments while we're at it.